Homework

 Book: 8.1, 8.2, 8.5, 8.8, 8.9, 8.18, 8.19, 8.20

-HW5 - splitting fields
+HW5 - normality

 Due: Friday, February 27th, at 10pm.
 See Blackboard for the gradescope link.